1. Home

 1. Breeders & Seed Scientists

 Processing-grade fries start with varieties that combine high dry matter, low reducing sugars, disease resistance, and climate resilience.
-India still leans on a narrow set of varieites not fully optimised for local soils or long storage.
+India still leans on a narrow set of varieties not fully optimised for local soils or long storage.

 What’s needed: